matlen67/ansluta-control/README.md

 # ansluta-control
-web-based Ikea Ansluta 2,4Ghz remote controller
+Ikea Ansluta remote control by nodeMCU and CC2500 2.4Ghz transceiver via arduino

 This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM) The original remote has one Button.
 With every push the lights cycle -> 50% -> 100% -> 50% -> off